Total Complaints

 MAZDA CX-5 · model year

-433 NHTSA complaints, 28 crash reports, and 3 active recalls for this specific cohort.
+433 NHTSA complaints, 28 crash reports, and 3 recall campaigns listed for this cohort.
+A VIN lookup is required to determine whether a specific vehicle has an unrepaired recall.

 NHTSA overall rating